 If there’s one thing that truckers love to show off, it’s their machines.
-There’s nothing more impressive than a powerful engine, massive wheels, and a gorgeous paint job on a truck that’s seen its fair share of hauling.
+There’s nothing more impressive than a powerful engine, massive wheels, and a gorgeous paint job on these big rigs that have seen their fair share of long haul trucking.
 In every town in America, you can find owners detailing their show trucks and adding their own little flairs of personality.

-As nice as having a slightly lifted truck with a new coat of wax can be, there’s something to be said about show trucks.
+As nice as having a slightly lifted truck with a new coat of wax can be, there’s something to be said about these impressive creations.
 Show trucks take the regular habit of primping and preening trucks to a whole new level.
 Rather than just gather compliments from passers-by, these trucks are meant to win prizes in competitions.

-People who decide that they want to upgrade and tweak their trucks for car and truck shows have their work cut out for them.
+People who decide that they want to upgrade and tweak their trucks for car and big rig truck shows have their work cut out for them.
 If you want to be among the select few who can honestly say they have a show-worthy truck, these tips can help you make it happen.
+To make a truck that’s worthy of a people’s choice award, and could stand as a fitting tribute to the trucking industry, follow these guidelines, head to a swap meet, and we wish you good luck!

 1. Choose your truck wisely